raas-dev/configent/README.md

 Directory `bin` is symlinked to `~/local/bin`, taking 1st preference in `PATH`.
 If `~/local/bin` already exists, it is backed up as `~/local/bin-old`.

-Restart the shell or run `source ~/.bashrc`.
+💡: Restart the shell or run `source ~/.bashrc`.
 Then on, you may simply reload the configuration of the current shell (`.bashrc` or `.zshrc`) shell with `r`.

-All the scripts in `bin/` are available by name from now on.
+All the scripts in `bin/` are available by name from then on.

 ### 🖥️ install_apps